Catalog

 KINS 452 Allied Health Administration 3 Credit Hours (3,0)

-This course is intended to enhance the administrative ability of allied health professionals.
-Students will learn to apply current management theories to administrative problems they may face.
-This will allow entry level allied health professionals the ability to craft creative solutions to adminstrative problems.
-Content in this course includes management strategies for the following: Program offerings, finances, human resources, facilities, information, insurance, and legal considerations.
+This course is intended to enhance the administrative ability of allied healthcare professionals.
+Students will learn to apply current management theories to administrative problems they may face in the professional setting.
+This will allow entry level allied healthcare professionals the ability to craft creative solutions to administrative problems.
+Content in this course includes management strategies for the following: Program offerings, finances, human resources, facilities, information management, insurance, and legal considerations.

 Student carries out approved project(s) of his/her own initiative.